Are you inspired by old monochrome pictures of harmonious-looking flower gardens, particularly blossoms?

 2. Anemone Carmel White

-The bright white flowers appear similar to poppies with a dark center against 5 to 6 white petals.
+The bright white flowers resemble poppies with a dark center against 5 to 6 white petals.

 Care to grow them in USDA zones 7 to 10 with full or partial sun, mild temperature, and ample humidity in the growing season.